not-only-code/qtranslate-slug/README.md

 * detect Slug for each language and redirect accordingly in parse_query.
 * expand qtranslate for translate attachment names and descriptions ( useful for galleries )
 * translate other slugs like attachments.
-* multisite: add suport as network plugin enhancing the request, some qtranslate patches.
 * qtranslate integration with other plugins like Jigoshop, e-commerce, etc. Addapt **$wp_rewrite**.